 The inflorescence emerge at the point where the crownshaft meets the trunk.
 The Orange Crownshaft Palm is monoecious, male and female reproductive units are born on the same plant.
 There are less female flowers than male, but female flowers are larger.

 Flowers are followed by orange or yellow fruits that grow in clusters.
 As the fruits mature and ripen, they change in color from light brown to light orange to deep orange, to maroon.
 The fruit is oval, edible, about 1 inch long.

-Water Req: Moderate.
-It requires moist well draining soil to flourish to its full potential.
+It needs partial shade or full sun and moist but well draining soil to flourish to its full potential.